-Our cost of sales, which comprised raw materials and consumables used, increased by 7.4%, in line with the increase in revenue.
-Our operating expenses, which include employee benefits expense, operating lease expenses, depreciation expense and others, rose on the back of our Group's regional expansion.
+Our cost of sales, which comprises raw materials and consumables used, decreased by approximately \$1.4 million or 2.5% to \$55.7 million, largely due to better cost control measures.

-As a result of the above, profit attributable to owners of the Company decreased by 23.8%, from \$14.5 million in FY2017 to \$11.0 million in FY2018.
+Our operating expenses in FY2019, which include employee benefits, operating lease expenses, utilities, depreciation, and marketing expenses, were comparable to that of FY2018.
+As a result of the above, profit attributable to owners of the Company increased by 5.9%, from \$11.0 million in FY2018 to \$11.7 million in FY2019.